Pastoral care and wellbeing

 Learning Life Skills

-Coping with personal challenges is part of life so it is also part of our curriculum.
-Our varied Personal, Social and Health Education (PSHE) programme anticipates some of the issues boys might face and further helps develop emotional literacy and good decision-making skills.
+Coping with personal challenges is part of life, so it is also part of our curriculum.
+Our varied Personal, Social and Health Education (PSHE) programme anticipates some issues boys might face and further helps develop emotional literacy and good decision-making skills.
 We tackle issues including relationships and substance misuse and call on a range of experts to deliver the lessons.